buryhoganllc/Sonic-Playground/manuals/EF_Operating_Guide.md

   - 2 - ABLETON
   - 3 - MADMAPPER
 - __Allow each application to fully boot before moving on to the next one.__
-- Lastly, begin playback in Ableton by running one of the Power Manager events (`“_Ableton-Shaun Chasin_”` for example) to begin audio playback and set the tube lighting into the correct configuration.
+- Lastly, begin playback in Ableton by running one of the `Power Manager` events (`“_Ableton-Shaun Chasin_”` for example) to begin audio playback and set the tube lighting into the desired configuration.

 ### One or more loudspeakers do not appear to be working